DeepRank/deeprank/docs/advTuto.rst

 >>>			self.feature_data_xyz['CA'] = xyzval

 As you can see we must initialize the superclass.
-We use here the argument 'Atomic' the feature is an atomic based feature.
-If we would creaet a residue based feature (e.g. PSSM, RC, ... ) we would have used here the argument 'Residue'.
-This argument specify the printing format of the feature in a human readable format and doesn't affect the mapping.
+Since we use here the argument 'Atomic' the feature is an atomic based feature.
+If we would create a residue based feature (e.g. PSSM, RC, ... ) we would have used here the argument 'Residue'.
+This argument specifies the printing format of the feature in a human readable format and doesn't affect the mapping.
 From the super class the new class inherit two methods

 >>> export_data_hdf5(self,featgrp)